 So how do you personally get started to reach that point eventually?

-1) You very clearly need to understand how online business starts, how it works and how to grow it.
+1) You very clearly need to understand how an online business starts, how it works and how to grow it.
 In order to do that, you need to understand…

 2) SEO, PPC and social media and how these 3 things are critical for any website/business’s growth.